• Skip to primary navigation

 How To Cook Dalia (Broken Wheat)?

-At times, I simply, pressure cook broken wheat with salt to taste and eat it with dal and sabzi instead of rice for lunch.
+Sometimes, I simply pressure cook broken wheat with salt to taste and eat it with dal and sabzi instead of rice for lunch.

-Because of its high fiber content, a way less quantity of dalia is required to keep me full throughout the day, as compared to rice.
+Because of its high fiber content, a much less quantity of dalia is required to keep me full throughout the day than rice.

 When made in a pressure cooker, I keep the broken wheat and water ration as 1:1.5 to get the perfect consistency of upma – every single time!
 If you are using 1 Cup of broken wheat, add water approximately 1.5 cups.